 Beginning in the 1950s, big beverage companies like Coca-Cola and Anheuser-Busch, along with Phillip Morris and others, formed a non-profit called Keep America Beautiful.
 Its mission is/was to educate and encourage environmental stewardship in the public. . . .
 At face value, these efforts seem benevolent, but they obscure the real problem, which is the role that corporate polluters play in the plastic problem.
 This clever misdirection has led journalist and author Heather Rogers to describe Keep America Beautiful as the first corporate greenwashing front, as it has helped shift the public focus to consumer recycling behavior and actively thwarted legislation that would increase extended producer responsibility for waste management. . . .
 [T]he greatest success of Keep America Beautiful has been to shift the onus of environmental responsibility onto the public while simultaneously becoming a trusted name in the environmental movement. . . .

 So what can we do to make responsible use of plastic a reality?
 First: reject the lie.
 Litterbugs are not responsible for the global ecological disaster of plastic.
 Humans can only function to the best of their abilities, given time, mental bandwidth and systemic constraints.
 Our huge problem with plastic is the result of a permissive legal framework that has allowed the uncontrolled rise of plastic pollution, despite clear evidence of the harm it causes to local communities and the world’s oceans.
 Recycling is also too hard in most parts of the U.S. and lacks the proper incentives to make it work well.

-Question 1 : Which one of the following best describes what the passage is trying to do?
+Question 1 : Which of the following interventions would the author most strongly support:

-The question is "Which one of the following best describes what the passage is trying to do?"
+The question is "Which of the following interventions would the author most strongly support:"

 CAT® (Common Admission Test) is a registered trademark of the Indian Institutes of Management.
 This website is not endorsed or approved by IIMs.